trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

     // Verify that the app is connected to an EVM wallet via WalletConnect WalletProviderData walletProviderData = TezosAPI.GetWalletConnectionData();
     if (walletProviderData.WalletType != WalletType.WALLETCONNECT) {
         Debug.LogError("Connect to a WalletConnect wallet first.");
+        return;
     }

     try